The debate now is not whether Israel killed Iran’s top nuclear scientist, but why

 Netanyahu is wary of Biden’s promise to offer Iran “a diplomatic path” back to compliance and, by some accounts, he is pushing Trump to strike a decisive blow against Iran’s nuclear program as a parting gambit.

-“For a month and a half, Bibi’s leverage vis-a-vis the Iranians will be ‘If you respond, all hell can break loose,’” said Yoel Guzansky, the former head of the Iran desk of Israel’s National Security Council, using Netanyahu’s nickname.
+“For a month and a half, Bibi’s leverage vis-a-vis the Iranians will be ‘If you respond, all hell can break loose,’ ” said Yoel Guzansky, the former head of the Iran desk of Israel’s National Security Council, using Netanyahu’s nickname.
 “This guy in Washington, you don’t know what he will do before leaving office.”

-The prime minister, who has seen his popularity plummet as the coronavirus pandemic wreaks havoc on Israel’s economy and he battles charges of bribery and fraud in a Jerusalem court, knows taking the fight to the country’s number one enemy could rally vital popular support back home.
+The prime minister, who has seen his popularity plummet as the coronavirus pandemic wreaks havoc on Israel’s economy and is battlingcharges of bribery and fraud in a Jerusalem court, knows taking the fight to the country’s No. 1 enemy could rally vital popular support back home.

 “Generally, it is true that Bibi has been cautious when it comes to military action,” said Chuck Freilich, a former Israeli deputy national security adviser.
 “But in this case he is facing a combination of not just strategic goals but political ones.
 He needs dramatic developments to show that he is Israel’s irreplaceable leader.”